Independent African news, markets, culture and politics.

 Taraba: Forum backs Gov Kefas’s anticipated defection to APC

-The establishment of the committee is a crucial step towards unlocking the potential of the sugar industry in Taraba State.
-With its rich agricultural resources, the state is well-positioned to become a major player in the sugar industry.
-The committee’s work will focus on engaging stakeholders across relevant sectors, including farmers, processors, and investors, to create a conducive environment for sugar production and processing.
+Governor Kefas emphasized that this move reflects his administration’s commitment to agricultural transformation, job creation, and industrial growth throughout Taraba State.
+With its rich agricultural resources, the state is well‑positioned to become a major player in the sugar industry.
+The committee will focus on engaging stakeholders—including farmers, processors, and investors—to create a conducive environment for sugar production and processing.

-The governor’s administration has prioritized agricultural development as a key driver of economic growth and job creation.
-The sugar industry is seen as a critical sector that can contribute significantly to the state’s economy.
-With the committee’s report and recommendations, the state government aims to create a roadmap for the development of the sugar industry, including the establishment of sugar processing facilities, irrigation systems, and other infrastructure.
+The administration has prioritized agricultural development as a key driver of economic growth and employment.
+The sugar sector is viewed as critical to the state’s economy, and the committee’s recommendations are expected to outline a roadmap for establishing processing facilities, irrigation systems, and other essential infrastructure.
+This initiative aims to generate jobs and income opportunities for farmers, processors, and other stakeholders, thereby boosting the state’s overall economy.

-The move is expected to have a positive impact on the state’s economy, creating jobs and income opportunities for farmers, processors, and other stakeholders.
-As the committee begins its work, the state government is confident that the sugar industry will play a significant role in driving economic growth and development in Taraba State.
+As the committee begins its work, the government is confident that a thriving sugar industry will play a significant role in driving economic growth and development in Taraba State.

 Scroll to Top